kennytm/dbgen/CLI.md

     | SQLite3     | No                                                              |
     | TransactSQL | No                                                              |

-    Backslashes in template strings are always ignored, regardless of this setting.
+    Backslashes in template strings are always not special, regardless of this setting.

 * `-k «N»`, `--files-count «N»`

-    (Deprecated) Number of data files to generate.
+    (Deprecated) Total number of file generator threads.

 * `-n «N»`, `--inserts-count «N»`

-    (Deprecated) Number of INSERT statements per file to generate.
+    (Deprecated) Number of INSERT statements per file generator threads.

 * `--last-file-inserts-count «N»`

-    (Deprecated) In the last data file, generate *N* INSERT statements instead of the value given by `--inserts-count`.
+    (Deprecated) In the last file generator thread, produce *N* INSERT statements instead of the value given by `--inserts-count`.

 * `--last-insert-rows-count «N»`

-    (Deprecated) In the last INSERT statement of the last data file, generate *N* rows instead of the value given by `--rows-count`.
+    (Deprecated) In the last INSERT statement of the last file generator thread, produce *N* rows instead of the value given by `--rows-count`.

     These four options provide an alternative way to specify the total number of rows.
 But they are more difficult to manage, and are no longer recommended since v0.8.0.